Wonderfully Made

 Wonderful are your works; that I know very well.”

 These are words that can raise us up.
 These are words that remind me of who I am and how marvellous I am.
 We need words like these because there are a lot of voices in our world that like to bring us down, that would tell us that we’re not wonderfully made.
 We do it to each other.
 We do it to ourselves.
-We’ve got scripts running on a loop in our heads, we’ve got magazines with their air-brushed photos, we’ve got social media with its curated images, all telling us that we’re not good enough.
+We’ve got scripts running on a loop in our heads, we’ve got magazines with their air-brushed photos, we’ve got social media with its curated images, often telling us that we’re not good enough.

 And yet, each one of us is created in the image of God.
 It was God who formed our inward parts, who knit us together in the wombs of our mothers.
 Wonderful are God’s works.
 We are fearfully and wonderfully made.
 Each one of us.
 That’s something we need to know.